Application Programming Overview

 The business logic is implemented though the business logic controller (also called graph).
 Graphs are classes that you derive from the special API class (PXGraph) and that are tied to one or more data access classes.

-• Data views, which include the references to the required data access classes, their relationships, and other meta information
+- Data views, which include the references to the required data access classes, their relationships, and other meta information

-• Business logic, which consists of actions and events associated with the modified data.
+- Business logic, which consists of actions and events associated with the modified data

-Each graph can be accessed from the presentation layer or from the application code that is implemented within another graph.
-When the graph receives an execution request, it extracts the data required for request execution from the data access classes included in the data views, triggers business logic execution, returns the result of the execution to the requesting party, and updates the data access classes instances with the modified data.
+Each graph can be accessed from the presentation layer or from the application code that’s implemented within another graph.
+When the graph receives an execution request, it extracts the data required for request execution from the data access classes included in the data views, triggers the business logic execution, returns the result of the execution to the requesting party, and updates the data access classes instances with the modified data.

 For details on working with the business logic layer, see Implementing Business Logic.